photoprism/photoprism-docs/docs/getting-started/advanced/caching.md

 # Optimizing Cache Performance

 *While we believe this post may be helpful to advanced users, we have not yet reviewed it thoroughly.
-If you have any suggestions for improvement, please let us know by clicking :material-file-edit-outline: to submit a change request.*
+If you have suggestions for improvement, please let us know by clicking :material-file-edit-outline: to send a pull request.*

 *For advanced users only.
 This guide is maintained by the community and may contain inaccurate or incomplete advice.
 You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.*